themnd/mvnenv/README.md

 It will allow to switch easily between multiple maven versions.

-After you install mvnenv, when you run the command "mvn" a script in mvnenv's bin directory will be executed it will check the configuration, automatically set M2_HOME to the desired maven installation and finally execute the mvn command.
+After you install mvnenv, when you run the command "mvn" a script in mvnenv's bin directory will be executed it will check the configuration, automatically set M2_HOME to the desired maven installation and MAVEN_OPTS to the desired option and finally execute the mvn command.

 Tested on Mac OS X (10.9.2)